fershad/fershad.com/src/writing/including-user-interaction-in-website-carbon-estimates.md

 The [Performance API PerformanceResourceTiming API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming) is a browser interface allows developers to get data on the loading of network resources on a web page.

-`PerformanceResourceTiming` can be run from inside the browser's console, or from.a script loaded on a page.
+`PerformanceResourceTiming` can be run from inside the browser's console, or from a script loaded on a page.
 It returns an array of the resources loaded on the page being viewed.
 This includes lazy-loaded resources, or other resources that are downloaded as a result of a user interaction.
 That makes it perfect for going beyond page load and capturing web page emissions that includes user interactions.

 ## Using PerformanceResourceTiming with CO2.js to estimate web page carbon emissions